 By comparison, the Galaxy S20 Plus with its 4,500 mAh battery lasted 10 hours and 31 minutes and 8:55 in 120Hz mode.
 And the OnePlus 8 Pro lasted 11 hours and 5 minutes in 60Hz mode and 9:02 in 120Hz mode.
 The handsets on our best phone battery life list all last over 10 hours.

 The Note 20 Ultra comes with a 25-watt charger, which juiced the device to 56% in 30 minutes.
 That’s good, but it’s not as fast as the OnePlus 8 Pro’s 63% in the same amount of time.

 Samsung Galaxy Note 20 Ultra review: Verdict

-The Samsung Galaxy Note 20 Ultra is the pinnacle of phablets — and it should be for $1,299.
+The Samsung Galaxy Note 20 Ultra is the pinnacle of Android phablets — and it should be for $1,299.
 It offers a best-in-class display, a better S Pen experience and a boatload of new features for work and play.
-The cameras are stellar, fixing the focusing problem with the Galaxy S20 Ultra, and the powerful zoom and Xbox gameplay give the Note 20 Ultra an advantage over the upcoming iPhone 12.
+The cameras are stellar, fixing the focusing problem with the Galaxy S20 Ultra, and the powerful zoom and Xbox gameplay give the Note 20 Ultra a couple of advantages over the iPhone 12 Pro Max.

 Some may prefer the regular Galaxy Note 20 for $999, but it has weaker cameras than the Ultra, less RAM and just a 60Hz display.
 Plus, it has a plastic design.
 So while it’s pricey, I’d spend my money on the Galaxy Note 20 Ultra.